Henriq-Garcia/hvim/README.md

-a mini helper and file explorer
+a mini helper and file explorer for ubuntu servers